asphyxiate/asphyxiate.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
 Duane had spent 10 long, gruelling years climbing corporate ladders in the IT industry.
-He was good at what he did – DAMN good -, had great communication skills and interfaced well with people which led to quickly accessing and achieving desired results for clients and colleagues alike.
-But it wasn’t enough.
-He just wasn’t satisfied.
-He wasn’t happy.
-Something was missing… something… creative.
+He was good at what he did â€“ DAMN good -, had great communication skills and interfaced well with people which led to quickly accessing and achieving desired results for clients and colleagues alike.
+But it wasnâ€™t enough.
+He just wasnâ€™t satisfied.
+He wasnâ€™t happy.
+Something was missingâ€¦ somethingâ€¦ creative.

 The realisation would change the course of his life for the better.